SangeloDev/niminit/README.md

 This will create a directory called ``bin/`` inside the repo.
 You can copy the binary into your path from there.

+You'll also find two template files that can be used to initialise a nim project for VSCode inside ``config`` in this repo.
+You can copy these to ``~/.config/niminit`` or create your own.

 ## Update
 1. Open your terminal and ``cd`` into the repository.
 2. Run ``git pull`` to update the local repo.